Wax on, wax off with the best record stores in Perth.

 Safari’s Record Shack

-Tucked away down Arcade 189 in Northbridge, and sharing a shop space with florist Beans and Bunches, Safari’s is a real delight with a funky flavour.
+On the hustling and bustling William Street, and sharing a shop space with florist Stacey, Safari’s is a real delight with a funky flavour.
 Specialising in funk, soul, jazz, disco vibes and more, a chat with owner John is a requirement – he’s a walking encyclopaedia.
 These guys also don’t take commission on local releases, so you know if you buy a local record, their money is going straight to the artist.
 Legends!
-Even if you’re not looking for a record, it’s worth stopping by to say hi to Charlie – the newest addition in the legacy of beautiful shop-dogs (RIP Bobby).

 Family operation Rhubarb Records has quickly made a name for itself since its humble beginnings in 2014 at the back of the now-defunct Player One in Northbridge.
-Expanding to an East Vic Park store run by Liam, and a Leederville store and cafe run by his brother Dylan, these guys will hook you up with everything from new and used vinyl, to cassettes, turntables and more.
-Stop in for a coffee at the Leederville cafe, or suss out their Facebook for upcoming in-store gigs.
+Expanding to an East Vic Park, these guys will hook you up with everything from new and used vinyl, to cassettes, turntables and more.

 Shop 5/851 Albany Highway, East Victoria Park